 The Compliance Function advises on and promotes compliance with applicable laws, regulatory requirements and administrative provisions and coordinates and monitors implementation of policies, processes and procedures to achieve compliance across the business, and manages regulatory compliance risk.

-The impact of Regulatory developments is monitored by the Compliance function.
-Breaches and associated remedial action are posted to the Operational Risk Database.
+The impact of regulatory developments is monitored by the Compliance function, who report any significant developments to GARCO.

 B.5.
 Internal Audit Function